How To Sell Logos On eBay

 Similarly, a logo doesn’t simply explain what a business does but instead identifies it in a distinctive and identifiable way.

-Getting started on eBay is obviously creating your account.
+Getting started to sell logos on eBay begins obviously creating your account.

 In the past, you had to create an eBay account and a PayPal account.